kaunjovi/kaunjovi.github.io/_posts/notes.md

   - [Sublime Text 3 for Python development](http://piotr.banaszkiewicz.org/blog/2013/08/24/sublime-text-3-for-python-development/)
   - [Setting Up Sublime Text 3 for Full Stack Python Development](https://realpython.com/blog/python/setting-up-sublime-text-3-for-full-stack-python-development/)
+  - Add Package Control.
+This is the first thing to do and the only manual install to do.
+  - Add Git
+  - Add GitGutter
+  - Add some themes and colors.
+It does not hurt to be cool.

 ### Themes of Sublime ###